Giga Voxel Renderer¶

 SoGVRSecondaryLUT

-- sets an additional LUT which can be used from the SoGVRSecondaryVolume/Transformed volume or in custom shaders
+- sets an additional LUT that can be used from the SoGVRSecondaryVolume/Transformed volume or in custom shaders

 Misc extensions:¶